Mint vs YNAB (2026): budgeting apps compared

 Get my recommendation

-Answer for your situation — scoring is deterministic for this comparison (not tax advice).
+Answer for how hands-on you will be with money — scoring is deterministic for this comparison (not financial advice).

 Recommendation